UBC-CIC/student-advising-assistant/docs/UserGuide.md

 ### Updating the Configuration File
 The data pipeline needs a configuration file to specify which websites to pull information from.
-1. In the AWS Console, navigate to the S3 bucket, then to the `document_scraping` folder
+1. In the [S3 Console](https://s3.console.aws.amazon.com/s3/home?region=us-west-2#), navigate to the bucket named `student-advising-s3bucket`, then to the `document_scraping` folder
 ![AWS S3 bucket](./images/s3_bucket_config.png)
-2. Download the file `dump_config.json5`
+2. Download the file `dump_config.json5`, which should already exist in the folder
 3. Open `dump_config.json5` in any text editor
 4. The file contains an example dump config entry, with comments explaining all fields.
 To add a new site to the dump, copy the example dump config and fill in the required fields.
 For a minimal configuration, use the following template:
 - ```